Non-Melanoma Skin Cancers: The Basics

 Treatment

-There are a number of treatments used and what is used depends on where the cancer is, the age of the patient, the extent of the disease, and if the spot has been treated before.
+There are many treatments options.
+The type used depends on where the cancer is, the age of the patient, the extent of the disease, and if the spot has been treated before.
 Treatments are:

-- Cryotherapy: the freezing of the lesion with liquid nitrogen.
+- Cryotherapy: Freezing of the lesion with liquid nitrogen.

-- Excisional surgery: the surgical removal of the lesion.
+- Excisional surgery: Surgical removal of the lesion.

-- Curettage and Electrodessication: the scraping of the lesion and then the use of an electrical current to stop the bleeding.
+- Curettage and Electrodessication: Scraping of the lesion and then using an electrical current to stop the bleeding.

-- Moh’s Surgery: the removal of a lesion and while trying to lessen skin loss.
+- Moh’s Surgery: Removing a lesion while trying to lessen skin loss.

-- Radiation therapy: the use of high energy x-rays to kill cancer cells.
+- Radiation therapy: Using high energy x-rays to kill cancer cells.

-- Photodynamic Therapy: the use of a topical agent being put on the lesion followed by exposure to a wavelength of light which kills the cancer cells.
+- Photodynamic Therapy: Using a topical agent on the lesion and then exposing it to a wavelength of light that kills the cancer cells.

 This article is a basic introduction to non-melanoma skin cancer.
 You can learn more about your type of skin cancer and treatment by using the links below.